-Characteristics of the Bali religion is found all over the island.
-The best way to see it is to drive around the island and before you know it you’ll find Balinese people making offerings in front of their shops, on crossroads, on cars, inside the many temples and even on the beach.
+Characteristics of the Bali religion are found all over the island.
+The best way to see it is to drive around the island.
+Before you know it you’ll see Balinese people making offerings in front of their shops, on crossroads, on cars, inside the many temples and even on the beach.

-The funny thing is that we love to hang out at the beaches and take a dip in the turquoise sea ending with a stunning sunset but for the Balinese this is out of the question.
+The funny thing is that we love to hang out at the beaches and take a dip in the sea. ending with a stunning sunset.
+However, for the Balinese, this is out of the question.

 The sea is the place where demons and bad spirits live and can’t be trusted.
-You won’t find many Balinese living right on the beach, if they do they are often the descendants from other islands who have settled in Bali.
+You won’t find much Balinese living right on the beach.
+If they do they are often the descendants from other islands who have settled in Bali.

 The mountains and volcanoes on Bali is the place where the gods, nature spirits and ancestral spirits are housed.
 Mount Agung is one of the most important.

-Every village is built on the line between the mountains and sea, sunrise and sunset and even the main street goes from the mountain-side towards the sea-side.
+Every village is built on the line between the mountains and sea, sunrise and sunset.
+Even the main street goes from the mountain-side towards the sea-side.

-You find the Temple of Origin (pura puseh) located at the mountain side of the village and is dedicated to Bhrama, the creator.
+You find the Temple of Origin (pura puseh) located at the mountainside of the village.
+This temple is dedicated to Brahma, the creator.

-In the centre of the village there’s the Temple of the People (pura desa), where the villagers come together to organize their affairs and at the edge of the village you find the Temple of Death (pura dalem) where the Goddess of Death is worshipped.
+In the center of the village, there’s the Temple of the People (pura desa).
+At this temple, villagers come together to organize their affairs.
+At the edge of the village, you can find the Temple of Death (pura dalem).
+This is where the Goddess of Death is worshipped.

-You won’t have to stop at every temple though as there are thousands of them and one is even bigger and plays a more important part than the other.
+You won’t have to stop at every temple as there are thousands of them.
+One is even bigger and plays a more important part than the other.

 A Balinese courtyard or compound is typically accessible by steps and a small wooden door followed by a wall.
-The wall is called aling-aling and its goal is to stop the demons from entering.
+The wall is called aling-aling.
+Its goal is to stop the demons from entering.

 The Balinese believe that everything has a soul, even a river or a tree and that the forces of nature are something you hardly have any control over.

-That’s why in the Balinese religion the people worship their ancestors too because the ancestors have the power to direct the forces of nature.
+That’s why in the Bali religion the people worship their ancestors too.
+The ancestors have the power to direct the forces of nature.

 Every Balinese courtyard has several pavilions and a family temple.
 In which direction?